vardaro/pivotrade/docs/indicators.md

 The `MACD()` constructors accepts three optional parameters.

 The first of which is a `Number` denoting the period of the fast EMA.
+Defaults to 12.

 The second of which is a `Number`, denoting the period of the slow EMA.
+Defaults to 26.

 The third of which is a `Number`, denoting the period of the slow Signal line (EMA of the MACD).
+Defaults to 9.

-The Stochastic returns an object, containing the most recent values of MACD, Signal, histogram, fast EMA, slow EMA.
+The MACD returns an object, containing the most recent values of MACD, Signal, histogram, fast EMA, slow EMA.

 ```javascript
 macd_output = {